AnasChhilif/resume/resume.typ

   location: "Fez, Morocco",
 )
 Development of an inventory management application using *ReactJS* and *FastAPI*, resulting in a 30% reduction in order processing time.
-Development of an inventory management application using *ReactJS* and *FastAPI*, resulting in a 30% reduction in order processing time.

 == Education